Fall Weed Spray For Spring Weeds

 Pre Emergent Herbicides

 Most pre emergents used at the suggested application rate will generally be effective for three to five months.
 This often depends on the type of pre emergent, soil type, and the amount of rainfall and irrigation that the treated area receives.
+See pre-emergent, herbicides, and blue yard spray explained to understand a little more about what's in different herbicides and how they work to prevent, kill, and suppress weeds.

 So if you're targeting puncture vine or sand bur for example, a March application alone generally isn't enough.
 For these plants, a split application in mid March and May and another in August will generally keep them suppressed.
 For more information about split applications and Pre-M use see Lawn Weed Control In Southeast New Mexico.